Linear Regression

 We want the rec_year

-variable, so that looks good.
-Now let’s look at the spread of those data (i.e. how many years are represented):
+variable, so let’s look at the spread of those data (i.e. how many years are represented):

 Okay, so we have 15 years of data.
 Let’s move on to the model: